 There’s no doubt that social media and content can be addicting.
 We’re constantly checking our phones, refreshing our feeds, and seeking out new content to consume.
-But what is it about social media and content that keeps us coming back for more?
+What is it about these digital experiences that keep us coming back for more?

 One possibility is that social media and content activate our “happy hormones.”
 Neuro-economist Paul J. Zak discovered, and scientifically proved, that social networking triggers the release of the feel-good hormone, oxytocin.
 Dopamine, endorphin, and oxytocin are all neurotransmitters that are associated with pleasure and happiness.

 “E-connection is processed in the brain like an in-person connection,” Zak said.
 “Your brain interpreted tweeting as if you were directly interacting with people you cared about or had empathy for.”